drand/drand/docs/SPECS.md

 * GenesisSeed: A generic slice of bytes that is the input for nodes that create the first beacon.
 This seed is the hash of the initial group configuration, as shown below.
-* Distributed public key: the public key which must be used to verify the random beacons created by the network.
+* Distributed public key: A list of points used to verify the partial and final beacons created by the network.
 This field is nil if the network hasn't ran the setup phase yet.
+Each point lies on the group G1 of the BLS12-381 curve.
 * TransitionTime: An UNIX timestamp in seconds that represents the time the network denoted by this group configuration took over a previous network.
 This field is empty is the network has never reshared yet.
 See TODO for more